 At Satori Traders, we applaud Investors who perform due diligence before putting their hard-earned money at risk.
 We provide Precious metals information for free to help consumers educate themselves.
 Satori Traders is a fee-only California-registered Investment Advisor.
 We receive management fees from our clients based on assets under management as detailed in our Investment Management Agreement.
 We also receive compensation from external companies when we send them referrals.
 Satori Traders only recommends companies that we have independently researched.
 The compensation we receive from these companies does not affect our analysis.
 We would be making the same recommendations without compensation.
 As a fiduciary and California-registered Investment Advisor, we set very high standards for the companies we associate with or recommend to others.
 Information that we provide to consumers will not include companies that fail to meet our quality standards.
 The compensation we receive from external companies may impact how and where those companies appear on our site, including the order in which they appear.

-Investing in Silver - good idea or not?
+Is investing in Silver a good idea

 Investing in Silver is an excellent idea, especially today with rising Inflation and the current World geopolitical situation.